raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 When designing new DSO TLVs, the potential for data in the TLV to be used as a tracking identifier should be taken into consideration, and should be avoided when not required.

+When used without TLS or similar cryptographic protection, a malicious entity maybe able to inject a malicious Retry Delay Unacknowledged Message into the data stream, specifying an unreasonably large RETRY DELAY, causing a denial-of-service attack against the client.

 # Acknowledgements